Types of settings to use:

 Sharpie "for autographs"

-There are as many different kinds of photographers as star in the sky
+There are as many different kinds of photographers as there are stars in the sky.

 Things that capture light and life

 Moments in time that will never happen again